Liverpool Blue Coat School

 The Liverpool Blue Coat School is a grammar school in Liverpool, England.
 It was founded in 1708 by Bryan Blundell and the Reverend Robert Styth as the Liverpool Blue Coat Hospital and was for many years a boys' boarding school before restoring in 2002 its original policy of accepting boys and girls.

-The school holds a long-standing academic tradition; the acceptance rate to be admitted is around fifteen percent.
+The school holds a long-standing academic tradition; the acceptance rate to be admitted is around fifteen per cent.
 Examination results consistently place the Blue Coat top of the national GCSE and A-level tables.
 In 2015 it was The Sunday Times State School of the Year.
 And in 2016 the Blue Coat was ranked as the best school in the country based on GCSE results.

 History

 The Bluecoat School

 The school was founded in 1708 by Bryan Blundell and the Rev Robert Styth, a theology graduate of Brasenose College, Oxford as "a school for teaching poor children to read, write and cast accounts".
 The original charity school expanded rapidly and a new building, the present Bluecoat Arts Centre, opened in 1718.
 By the time of Blundell's death in 1756 there were 70 boys and 30 girls at the school, many apprenticed to local trades, especially maritime ones connected to the port.
 Some Old Blues became mates or masters of their ships, many emigrating to the colonies.
 After Blundell's death his sons further expanded the building to accommodate 200 pupils, with a new workroom, sick room, chapel and refectory.
 A reminder of the building's school days is some graffiti dating from the 18th century, carved into cornerstones in a secluded part of the front courtyard.